vircadia/vircadia-native-core/BUILD_OSX.md

 ### CMake, OpenSSL, and NPM

 [Homebrew](https://brew.sh/) is an excellent package manager for macOS.
-It makes the installation of some Vircadia dependencies very simple.
+It makes the installation of some Overte dependencies very simple.

 ```bash
 brew install cmake openssl npm